safurrier/Supervised-Learning-Reproducible-Analysis-Example/README.md

 Each learner was implemented with sklearn and tuned with a hyperparameter search using 5 fold cross validation across a variety of potential values.
-The final parameters, performance, time complexity and expressiveness is examined.
+The final parameters, performance, time complexity and expressiveness are examined.

 To create the necesary conda env to reproduce the analysis, run